pryv/dev-site/source/customer-resources/pryv.io-setup.md

 ## Obtain an SSL certificate

 You will need to obtain a wildcard SSL certificate for *.DOMAIN to enable encryption to the platform's API.
-For this, you can either obtain one from your hosting provider, or generate one using LetsEncrypt, for which we can provide you a quick guide.
+For this, you can either obtain one from your hosting provider, or generate one [using Let's Encrypt](/customer-resources/ssl-certificate/).

 We have automatic SSL certificate renewal on our roadmap, so let us know if you are interested.